Posted: October 1, 2020 / Last updated: February 26, 2024

 We get it.
 The struggle is real.

-We got scholarships and loans – but Ivy and I both happened to go to the same art school / and it was really expensive.
+We got classic college loans and some scholarships.
+Ivy and Derek both happened to go to the same art school / and it was really expensive.
 To go to that school now is about 60k a year, just for the tuition (not including high-cost living and supplies) (that’s 240k intuition!).
 Yikes!

 What do you want?